 In October 2018, the Company entered into a lease agreement for office space in Doylestown, Pennsylvania.
-The lease commenced on October 15, 2018, the Company exercised a one-year lease renewal in October 2019, and another one-year lease renewal in October 2020 that will expire on October 31, 2021.
+The lease commenced on October 15, 2018 and expires on October 31, 2022, as amended.
 The lease has an additional one-year option for renewal, and the base rent is \$36,000 per year.
 The Company has determined that the lease agreement is considered a short-term lease under ASC 842 and has not recorded a right-of-use asset or liability.
 The Company rents another office space on a month-to-month basis with no long-term commitment, which is considered a short-term lease as well.
-Short-term lease expense for the years ended December 31, 2020 and 2019 was approximately \$59,000 and \$28,000, respectively.
+Short-term lease expense for the years ended December 31, 2021 and 2020 was approximately \$78,000 and \$59,000, respectively.

-Approximate future minimum lease payments required under the operating lease, as amended, are as follows:
+Approximate future minimum lease payments required under the operating leases are as follows: